emaanr/notes/Coursework/Computer Systems/Spheals/README.md

 # Pipes

 A _pipe_ redirects standard input from one program to be the standard output of another program.
 Note that the pipe works in real time such that:
-  1. The pipe can stall the redirection if it becomes full
+  1. The pipe can stall the redirection if it becomes full.
   2. Bottlenecking may also occur if the two streams are moving at different speeds.

 # Context Switching